atanas-dim/ecommerce-PERN/README.md

 # Ecommerce PERN App

-> This is a portfolio project, part of the Codecademy Full-stack Engineer Course.
+> Portfolio project, part of the Codecademy Full-stack Engineer Course.

 ## Table of contents